 Achieving results in some of the toughest environments in Africa

 Pregnancy and childbirth are the most dangerous times in a woman’s life in Sub-Saharan Africa.
-Nearly 300,00 women die during childbirth each year, primarily from postpartum hemorrhage, pre-eclampsia/eclampsia, and obstructed labor.
-Their newborn and young children are vulnerable as well, at risk of dying from infections during, after birth and in early childhood.
+Nearly 303,000 women die during childbirth each year, primarily from postpartum hemorrhage, pre-eclampsia/eclampsia and obstructed labor.
+Their newborn and young children are vulnerable as well, at risk of dying from infections.
 More than 1.5 million children die each year from vaccine-preventable diseases.

 Access to Primary Health Care Project (ASSP) (2012-Present): IMA prioritizes delivering essential health packages that improve maternal, newborn, and child health for ASSP.
 Using a comprehensive approach, the project helps train healthcare workers in safe delivery, including delivery of emergency obstetric and neonatal care services.
-More than 293,000 births were attended by skilled health care worker as part of the project during 2013.
-IMA has provided folic acid and iron to more than 116,807 pregnant women.
-LLINs for anti-malarial prevention are routinely provided to pregnant women and children under 5 as well during mass distribution campaigns.
+Some key achievements include: